vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 - The cluster deployment logs are streamed in the terminal when you run the `tanzu mc create` command.
 The first run of `tanzu mc create` takes longer than subsequent runs because it has to pull the required Docker images into the image store on your bootstrap machine.
 Subsequent runs do not require this step, and thus the process is faster.

-- While the cluster is being deployed, you will find that a virtual service will be created in NSX Advanced Load Balancer and new SEs will be deployed in vCenter by NSX ALB and the service engines will be mapped to the SE group `tkg-mgmt-seg`.
+- While the cluster is being deployed, you will find that a virtual service will be created in NSX Advanced Load Balancer and new SEs will be deployed in vCenter by NSX ALB and the service engines will be mapped to the SE group `sfo01m01segroup01`.

 - Now, you can access the Tanzu Kubernetes Grid management cluster from the bootstrap machine and perform additional tasks such as verifying the management cluster health and deploying the workload clusters etc.